ec-doris/laravel-cas/README.md

 CAS_MASQUERADE=your.email@example.com
 ```

-When enabled (non-production only), visiting `/login` will automatically create/login the user with the specified email.
+When enabled in non-production, visiting `/login` will automatically create or authenticate the user with the specified email and redirect to the configured post-login route.
+Visiting `/logout` clears the local session and redirects without calling the upstream CAS logout endpoint.

 ### Demo Mode